velodrome-finance/docs/pages/index.md

 The protocol has a native token (`$VELO`) with weekly emissions distributed to liquidity providers.
-The native token can be locked in exchange for a vote-escrow NFT token (`$veVELO`).
+The native token can be locked in exchange for a vote-escrow (`$veVELO`) NFT (non fungible token).
 Holders of `$veVELO` have voting power over what liquidity pools receive the weekly emissions.
 Voters receive the trading fees and external rewards (also known as _bribes_) collected from the liquidity pools they vote for, as well as an anti-dilutive `$veVELO` _rebase_.

 ### NFT Governance

-By using an NFT (non fungible token) to store the locked tokens, the protocol allows the voting power to be traded on the open market.
+By using an NFT to certify ownership of the locked tokens, the protocol allows voting power to be traded on the open market.
 This opens up benefits for our long-term lockers.

 ### Bribes!

 The protocol allows anyone to incentivize voting for a preferred liquidity pool by offering rewards.
-These rewards are deposited on a weekly basis and are distributed to the voters proportionally to the voting power allocted to the pool receiving the bribes.
+These rewards are deposited on a weekly basis and are distributed to the voters proportionally to the voting power allocated to the pool receiving the bribes.

 ## Who is behind this project?

-The team behind Velodrome Finance previously launched [VeDAO](https://twitter.com/_vedao_), an initiative incubated by [IT DAO](https://informationtoken.io). veDAO founding mandate was to engage with the Solidly ecosystem, a protocol launched on the Fantom network by Andre Cronje and his team, while driving long-term value to the VeDAO community.
+The team behind Velodrome Finance previously launched [VeDAO](https://twitter.com/_vedao_), an initiative incubated by [IT DAO](https://informationtoken.io). veDAO's founding mandate was to engage with the Solidly ecosystem, a protocol launched on the Fantom network by Andre Cronje and his team, while driving long-term value to the VeDAO community.